manoharan-lab/holopy/docs/source/tutorial/calc_tutorial.rst

 simplifications are possible which greatly speed up the description of the objective lens -- in fact, the :class:`.MieLens` theory's implementation is slightly faster than :class:`.Mie` theory's.
-The following code creates a MieLens theory, which can be based to `calc_hlo` just like any other scattering theory:
+The following code creates a MieLens theory, which can be based to `calc_holo` just like any other scattering theory:

 ..  testcode::